yesodweb/persistent/development.md

 persistent-mongoDB persistent-mysql persistent-postgresql persistent-redis
 ```

+To build when missing backends, such as mysql and postgres shown here, drop the
-To build a subset of targets excluding those with backends not installed:
+targets not installed:

 ```
 > stack build persistent-mysql